 During your Marathon, you both work together to learn new skills to:

 - Repair old hurts and resentments

-- Unearth the values and life purpose you share
+- Unearth the needs, values and life purpose you share

 - Strengthen your friendship

 Marathon Couples Therapy has been demonstrated to have significant benefits for couples.
 In many cases, it has moved couples from thinking of ending their relationship to recommitting to it in new ways.
 Couples who have engaged in this process have reported that they were able to process a range of unresolved issues, ‘leave the baggage behind’ and go home with a renewed sense of commitment, closeness and hope for their future.

 Unless you have another preference, the Marathon Therapy will take place in a private hotel room at Oaks Mon Komo in Redcliffe, a short drive from Brisbane and the Brisbane airport, overlooking beautiful Moreton Bay.
 The blue water views are calming and the venue is near to cafes and restaurants.
 Out-of-town (or Brisbane-based) clients are welcome to stay at Mon Komo for no extra charge.

 Who are the Marathon Therapists at NBP?